-I was standing there at my desk when a Slack message popped up: “Check this out…” with an innocuous link to a YouTube video.
+I was standing there at my desk when a Slack message popped up: “Check out this Duracell hearing aid commercial…” with an innocuous link to a YouTube video.
 78 seconds later I was desperately trying to pretend I had allergies as I fought to keep tears from welling up.

-To find out how a pitch for such an ordinary item could cause so many feels to come out of my eyes, I decided to deconstruct the ad.
+To find out how a pitch for such an ordinary item could generate tears, I decided to deconstruct the ad.
 Watch the Duracell hearing aid commercial below and then keeping reading to see why it was so effective.

 WHAT JUST HAPPENED?
 Can you even read this through those watery eyelids?
 Wipe your nose and let’s see how some marketing genius was able to make the Energizer bunny look like a cold-hearted killer compared to Duracell.